pytorch/glow/docs/Optimizations.md

     value is smaller than the smallest possible value from the other operand.
 Smallest possible value from the operand can be calculated based on the quantization parameters which represent quantization range [min, max] in fp32.

+#### Configuring a graph optimization pipeline

+The graph optimizations listed above are each formulated as a FunctionPass, which is run on a Function (graph).
+A series of FunctionPasses along with how to configure each (via a `FunctionPassConfig`) is what constitutes a pipeline, which is passed into a PassManager, the driver of performing passes.
+A pipeline is simply a vector of `FunctionPassConfig`s. `FunctionPassConfig` is a class made up of:

+- `FunctionPassID`: An ID corresponding to a specific FunctionPass.
+For example, `FuncionPassID::OptimizeArithmeticNodes`.
+Default: `EmptyPass` (no-op pass).

+- `ConvergenceMode`: An enum corresponding to whether this FunctionPass should be run a single time (OnePass) or repeatedly until a fixed point is reached (`UntilFixedPoint`).
+Default: `OnePass`.

+- `DCERequiredMode`: An enum representing whether DCE is required before a pass is run (`RequireDCEBefore`), or not at all (`NoDCERequirement`).
+Running DCE is often required in order to make sure the number of users for each Node is up to date.
+Default: `DCERequiredMode`.

+- `EnabledCompilationModes`: A set of `CompilationMode`s representing which mode(s) the pass should run under.
+Default: `{Infer, Train}`.

 ### Set of supported IR optimizations